-The energy label for water heaters ranges from A+ to F. It is only the label for packages (combinations) of water heater and solar device that ranges from A+++ to G.
+The energy label for water heaters ranges from A+ to F. It is only the label for packages (combinations) of water heater and solar devices that ranges from A+++ to G. The class intervals however depend on the load profile of the water heater.
+This makes the